How did this happen?

 Once a site is hacked, it is very common for the active theme to be compromised.
 So if your site is running ProPhoto, be aware that the ProPhoto theme files may have very well been compromised.
 However, this doesn’t mean that the hack got in through ProPhoto itself.
 In fact, in our entire existence, we have never found a hack that got into a site due to a vulnerability in ProPhoto.

 Begin by informing your web host!!
 They should know if their systems have been compromised, especially in the event that a more advanced hack has taken place which may require your content to be loaded onto a different uninfected server computer.
 They may also be able to restore your site to a time before the hack took place.

 While being hacked is annoying and frustrating, there is rarely any information lost (meaning your posts, comments, etc), and it can almost always be cleaned out and your blog restored to normal.
 WordPress has a pretty thorough guide for what to do in case of a hack, that includes helpful reference links for more detailed information.
-This guide is what you should read first.
+Sucuri has an even more detailed guide for what to do if you suspect malware.
 The limited steps below are what we feel is important to highlight.

 - Update your passwords everywhere.
 Do this before working with your site, so further hacks can be prevented.
 Change every password related to that hosting account, including the password for every WordPress site on your server, your FTP password, your webhosting account password, your database password and passwords to any other applications in that hosting account.

 - Update your security keys in your wp-config.php file after changing your password.
 Don’t forget to this step so that no one can remain cookied into your site.
 Use this key generator to generate unique, random keys.